MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/about-develop-extensions.md

 ---
-title: Learn how you can extend Dynamics 365 for Financials | Microsoft Docs
+title: Customise Dynamics 365 for Financials| Microsoft Docs
-description: Build, showcase, and promote your Dynamics 365 for Financials extensions
+description: Build, showcase, and promote your apps and extensions for Dynamics 365 for Financials.
 services: project-madeira
 documentationcenter:
 author: edupont04